A Toroidal Maxwell-Cremona-Delaunay Correspondence: Reciprocal Implies Equilibrium

-More generally, for any positive integer $k$, let $G_k$ denote the $k\times k$ covering of $G_1$.
-The vertices of $G_k$ form a regular $k\times k$ square toroidal lattice, and the edges of $G_k$ fall into three parallel families, with displacement vectors $\colvec{1/k}{1/k}$, $\colvec{2/k}{1/k}$, and $\colvec{1/k}{0}$.
+More generally, for any positive integer $k$, let $\Gamma_k$ denote the $k\times k$ covering of $\Gamma_1$.
+The vertices of $\Gamma_k$ form a regular $k\times k$ square toroidal lattice, and the edges of $\Gamma_k$ fall into three parallel families, with displacement vectors $\colvec{1/k}{0}$, $\colvec{2/k}{1/k}$, and $\colvec{1/k}{1/k}$.
 Every positive stress vector where all parallel edges have equal stress coefficients is an equilibrium stress.

-For the sake of argument, suppose $G_k$ is coherent.
-Let $\arc{p}{r}$ be any dart with displacement vector $\colvec{2/k}{1/k}$, and let $q$ and $s$ be the vertices before and after $r$ in clockwise order around $p$.
-The local Delaunay determinant test \eqref{Eq:Delaunay} implies that the weights of these four vertices satisfy the inequality $\pi_p + \pi_r + 1 < \pi_q + \pi_s$.
-Every vertex of $G_k$ appears in exactly four inequalities of this form---twice on the left and twice on the right---so summing all~$k^2$ such inequalities and canceling equal terms yields the obvious contradiction $1<0$. \end{proof}
+For the sake of argument, suppose $\Gamma_k$ is coherent.
+Consider three consecutive darts $\arc{p}{q}$, $\arc{p}{r}$, and $\arc{p}{s}$ in counterclockwise order around a common tail $p$, with displacement vectors $\colvec{1/k}{0}$, $\colvec{2/k}{1/k}$, and $\colvec{1/k}{1/k}$, respectively.
+The local Delaunay determinant test \eqref{Eq:Delaunay} implies that the weights of these four vertices satisfy the inequality $\pi_p + \pi_r > \pi_q + \pi_s + 1/k^2$.
+Every vertex of $\Gamma_k$ appears in exactly four inequalities of this form---twice on the left and twice on the right---so summing all~$k^2$ such inequalities and canceling equal terms yields the obvious contradiction $0>1$. \end{proof}